 - Older adults with dementia taking drugs like this one have had a higher number of strokes.
 Sometimes these have been deadly.
 This medicine is not approved to treat mental problems caused by dementia.

 - Tell your doctor if you are pregnant or plan on getting pregnant.
 You will need to talk about the benefits and risks of using this medicine (quetiapine tablets) while you are pregnant.

-- Taking this medicine (quetiapine tablets) in the third trimester of pregnancy may lead to muscle movements that cannot be controlled and withdrawal in the newborn.
-Talk with the doctor.
+- Taking this medicine (quetiapine tablets) in the third trimester of pregnancy may lead to uncontrolled muscle movements and withdrawal in the newborn.

 - Use with care in children.
 Talk with the doctor.